StackVista/stackstate-docs/use/explore_mode.md

 ## Overview

-The StackState explore mode provides an unfiltered view of your topology.
-This is most likely a much larger overview that you would like to see at any given time, but it's a good place to start creating [customized views](/use/views/README.md) and get familiar with teh StackState UI.
+The StackState explore mode provides an unfiltered view of your topology with.
+This is most likely a much larger overview that you would like to see at any given time, but it's a good place to start when creating a [customized view](/use/views/README.md) and get familiar with the StackState UI.

 Up to 10,000 components can be displayed at any time, if there are already more items than this in your topology, you will need to [add a filter](#add-a-filter) before any data will be displayed.